 The original Publica debuted in the summer of 1961, six years after Japan’s Ministry of International Trade and Industry (MITI) put out a call for a “national car.”
-The idea meant to stimulate a competition between Japan’s fledgling automakers to produce a car that a broad spectrum of Japanese consumers would be able to afford and actually want to drive.
+The idea was meant to stimulate competition between Japan’s fledgling automakers to produce a car that a broad spectrum of Japanese consumers would be able to afford and actually want to drive.

 The U-10 Publica, whose name was roughly “Public car” although in Japanese it sounds suspiciously like “Paprika,” debuted in the summer of 1961.
 It did everything it was supposed to – it was reliable, cheap, capacious, and basic.
 Too basic.

 At first, the Publica came only as a 2-door sedan and almost everything was an extra – including a radio and a heater.
-It was bare bones inside and while it drove pretty well – a nice double wishbone front suspension made it very competent – it wasn’t anything exciting.
+It was bare bones inside and while it drove pretty well – a nice double-wishbone front suspension made it very competent – it wasn’t anything exciting.

 The car’s arrival coincided with a serious acceleration of consumer demand for cars during the time of Prime Minister Hayato Ikeda.
-Elected in 1960, Ikeda proposed a doubling of income for Japanese workers by the time of the 1964 Tokyo Olympiad, and given the prodigious rate of economic growth – in part stimulated by building cars and motorcycles – that seemed realistic.
+Elected in 1960, Ikeda proposed a doubling of income for Japanese workers by the time of the 1964 Tokyo Olympiad and given the prodigious rate of economic growth – in part stimulated by building cars and motorcycles – that seemed realistic.

 Hasegawa soon realized that people would want more than the basic Publica, and the car was continuously upgraded to suit.
 The origins of the Corolla also lay in consumer reactions to the Publica.
 They viewed it as lacking some very basic livability features.
 While the Corolla was some years off, Hasegawa and managers all the way up to Eiji Toyoda recognized the need to hook more customers quickly.